 You may need a permit to complete an external build on your home.
 Your installers may file the paperwork for you, or you might have to do it yourself.
 Check your local city and county regulations before starting a bay window project.

 Installing new bay windows is more expensive than replacing existing ones, as installation companies charge more to cut a hole for a new window.
 This could double your individual window costs depending on your project size.
-Companies such as Renewal by Andersen offer affordable bay and bow window replacement options, though bay window prices are still high.
+Companies such as Renewal by Andersen offer affordable bay and bow window replacement options, though bay replacement window prices are still high.

 Sometimes, removing an old window reveals structural issues within your wall.
 You should complete these repairs before installing a new window.
 This could run you an extra few hundred dollars for small issues or as much as a few thousands for more major issues to load-bearing walls.